volcano-sh/website/content/en/docs/schduler_introduction.md

 1. Jobs submitted by client are watched by scheduler and cached
 2. Open sessions periodically and a scheduling cycle begins
 3. Send jobs not scheduled in cache to to-be-scheduled-queue in session
 4. Traverse all jobs to be scheduled.
-Execute enqueue / allocate / preempt / reclaim / backfill actions and find the most suitable node for each job.
+Execute enqueue / allocate / preempt / reclaim / backfill actions in order they are defined and find the most suitable node for each job.
 Bind the job to the node.
 The specific algorithm logic executed in action depends on the implementation of each function in the registered plugins.
 5. Close this session

 ## Actions